As a community we are stronger together

 Litter pick outdoor activity

-A 90 minute outdoor litter pick workshop following government covid-19 safety guidelines.
-Dependent on the age group, litter pick activities can take place on school grounds or around the local community areas.
+Depending on the age group, litter pick activities can occur on school grounds or in local community areas.

 Classroom activity